 Intercom is a full-featured platform that helps businesses communicate with their customers.
 Product owners use it as a customer messaging tool on websites, in mobile applications, and for emails.

 Intercom was released in 2011 by Eoghan McCabe, Des Traynor, Ciaran Lee, and David Barrett.
 They developed Intercom as a solution for effectively managing customer communications.
-Intercom wasn’t the first live chat platform, but it’s a unique all-in-one tool for customer support, sales, and marketing.
+Intercom wasn’t the first live messaging platform, but it’s a unique all-in-one platform for sales and marketing providing customer care support.

 So what does Intercom offer?